 - Meals: Buying food and making healthy meals to eat.

-- Health care: Help with many aspects of staying healthy.
-This can include taking medications, taking care of wounds, using medical equipment, and doing exercises to stay fit.
+- Health care: Helping with many aspects of staying healthy, including taking medications, caring for wounds, using medical equipment, and facilitating exercise.

-- Transportation: Help to go places, like getting a ride to the doctor’s office or the grocery store.
+- Transportation: Helping those in their care get places like the doctor’s office or grocery store.

-- Safety: Includes making sure the home is safe and getting help in case there is a fall or other emergency.
+- Safety: Ensure the home is safe and get help in case of a fall or other emergency.

 The importance of self-care